pg-support/supt-km/docs/4. Processes/c. Post-sale/Refund Process.md

 6).
 If the order is eligible for a refund, click on "Refund order."

 7).
 A refund process window will pop up.
-Select the correct item(s) for refund, deselect the "Restock" option, and input the reason for the refund as stated in the ticket.
+Select the correct item(s) for refund, deselect the "Restock" option, and **input the reason for the refund as stated in the ticket**.

    ![[Pasted image 20230323162320.png]]